popkinj/geobc-starter/README.md

 ## Getting Started

-Node must be installed to run this application.
-See [here](https://nodejs.org/en/download/) for more details.
+Node and Git must be installed to run this application.
+See [here](https://nodejs.org/en/download/) for Node and [here](https://git-scm.com/downloads) for Git.

 ```
 git clone git@github.com:popkinj/geobc-starter.git